 Immediate police, fire, environmental or medical response

-Illnesses and injuries must be reported to University officials through the illness/injury reporting form.
+Illnesses and injuries must be reported to University officials through the illness/injury reporting form (pdf, 50KB).
 The supervisor of an injured employee, the department head, or a designated individual within the department must complete all sections of this form within 24 hours after the injury is first reported.
 The online accident reporting system can be accessed through the EH&S webpage.
 It is the responsibility of the Principal Investigator and laboratory supervisor to ensure all accidents and injuries are reported to University officials through the use of the Binghamton University injury reporting system.